aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ### `karpenter_nodepools_usage`
 The amount of resources that have been provisioned for a nodepool.
 Labeled by nodepool name and resource type.
-- Stability Level: ALPHA
+- Stability Level: STABLE

 ### `karpenter_nodepools_limit`
 Limits specified on the nodepool that restrict the quantity of resources provisioned.
 Labeled by nodepool name and resource type.
-- Stability Level: ALPHA
+- Stability Level: STABLE

 ### `karpenter_nodepools_allowed_disruptions`
 The number of nodes for a given NodePool that can be concurrently disrupting at a point in time.
 Labeled by NodePool.
 Note that allowed disruptions can change very rapidly, as new nodes may be created and others may be deleted at any point.
-- Stability Level: ALPHA
+- Stability Level: STABLE

 ## Interruption Metrics